allieshepard/thesis2023/README.md

 This script loads the necessary packages, imports the baseline energy & emissions data, and cleans and combines the data into one "Baseline" dataframe

 2. BuildingCategories.R
-Thus script creates the following labels for each building in the dataset:
+This script creates the following labels for each building in the dataset:
-  1. Covered by Local Law 97 (1 - yes, 0 - no)
+  Covered by Local Law 97 (1 - yes, 0 - no)
-  2. Housing Type (Subsidized, Naturally Occurring Affordable Housing (NOAH), Rent Regulated, or Market Rate)
-  3. Age & Size (Pre-war, post-war, post-1980, low-rise, high-rise, very large)
+  Housing Type (Subsidized, Naturally Occurring Affordable Housing (NOAH), Rent Regulated, or Market Rate) Age & Size (Pre-war, post-war, post-1980, low-rise, high-rise, very large)

 3. BaselineEUIandEmissions.R
 This script calculates the baseline EUI and emissions intensity for each building, removes outliers, runs regressions, and analyzes the fuel types used in buildings